Atishi Marlena

-Atishi Marlena, also known mononymously as Atishi, (/hi/; born 8 June 1981), is an Indian politician who served as the 8th Chief Minister of Delhi, the third female in the role, from 2024 to 2025 and also serving as leader of the house in legislative assembly.
+Atishi Marlena (/hi/; born Atishi Marlena Singh; 8 June 1981), better known mononymously as Atishi, is an Indian politician who served as the 8th Chief Minister of Delhi, the third female in the role, from 2024 to 2025 and also serving as leader of the house in legislative assembly.
 She belongs to the Aam Aadmi Party and is a member of its Political Affairs Committee, the governing body of the party.
 Prior to her appointment as the chief minister, she also served as the Minister of Education, P.W.D, Culture and Tourism in the Delhi Government.
 Previously, she served as advisor to the former Deputy Chief Minister of Delhi, Manish Sisodia, primarily on education, from July 2015 to 17 April 2018.
 Since 2025, she has been serving as 8th Leader of Opposition in the Delhi Legislative Assembly, the first woman in the role, following her election as the AAP's house leader.

 Early life and education

 Atishi was born to Delhi University professors Vijay Singh and Tripta Wahi on 8 June 1981.
 Although she comes from a family of Punjabi background, just before the 2019 Indian general election, she dropped 'Marlena' from her surname to “not want to waste time in proving her identity.”
 She was given the middle name Marlena by her parents.
 According to her party, the name is a portmanteau of Marx and Lenin.

 Atishi was raised in Delhi.
 She did her schooling at Springdales School, New Delhi.
-She graduated in history from the St. Stephen's College, Delhi in 2001.
-She then went to the University of Oxford, and in 2003 she completed her master's degree in history on a Chevening scholarship.
-In 2005, she went to Magdalen College, Oxford as a Rhodes scholar.
+She graduated in Bachelor of Arts in History from the St. Stephen's College at the University of Delhi in 2001.

+In 2003, she earned Master of Arts in History from University of Oxford and was on a Chevening scholarship.
+In 2005, she went to Magdalen College, Oxford and earned Master of Science in Educational Research as a Rhodes scholar.